Colleges by Location

 Admissions

-You need to find out as much as you can about the entrance requirements of the institution in order to increase your chances of being accepted.
-Here are the most essential information you have to know about admission policy and requirements at Franklin & Marshall College.
+In order to increase your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
+Here are the most relevant data you have to know about admission policy and requirements at Franklin & Marshall College.

 Test Scores